 Become familiar with all the phases of a project from its ideation, planning, prototype, production and presentation.

-Learn who are the current referents in the Food, Design and Gastronomy sector associated with innovation and sustainability.
+Learn who are the current referents in the Food, Design and Gastronomy sector associated with innovation and sustainability factors for a global company.

 Design a co-creation Gastronomy space for one of the new leisure centres in Madrid (Espacio de Delicias or the new 'Sala Arena') of the business group Let's go company: producer and cultural promoter of musicals such as The Bodyguard, Dirty Dancing or The Hole, and of immersive shows like Tacones Manoli and leisure spaces such as Uñas Chung Lee.

-Andrea Santamarina is a designer who explores the space that exists between drawing and sculpture and between contemporary sculpture and design by creating “frontier objects” and exploring interdisciplinary in design.
+Dr. Santamarina, Ph.D., is a designer and researcher.
 Her work is represented by Rossana Orlandi gallery in Milan and Mint gallery in London.
-Her doctoral thesis reflects on how the visual arts influence contemporary Basque cuisine.
-She currently is the Head of the Food Lab department of the Innovation Center of the Istituto Europeo di Design (IED Innovation Lab).
-She also teaches the Rey Juan Carlos University of Madrid and has presented papers and communications in different universities and centers such as: Royal College of Arts (London) or Pontificia Università della Santa Croce (Rome).
-She has previously worked for the Design Department of FABRICA, The Benetton Communication Research Center (Italy) and for Empty in Madrid, coordinating the design of large scale installations and the interior design for museums and exhibitions.
+She is a Ph.D.
+Doctor of Audiovisual Communication and her thesis reflects on how the visual arts influence contemporary cuisine.
+She is an associate professor of Complutense University and Politécnica University of Madrid and has presented papers and communications in different universities and centers such as Royal College of Arts (London), Basque Culinary Center (San Sebastián), UNAM (México), or Pontificia Università della Santa Croce (Rome).
+She has previously worked for the Design Department of FABRICA, The Benetton Communication Research Center (Italy), for Empty in Madrid coordinating the design of large-scale installations and the interior design for museums and exhibitions or for Radio Television Hong Kong in a series of documentaries.